CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIpmioverlanPolicy.md

 ```

 ### -Privilege
-The highest privilege level that can be assigned to an IPMI session on a server.\n* `admin` - Privilege to perform all actions available through IPMI.\n* `user` - Privilege to perform some functions through IPMI but restriction on performing administrative tasks.\n* `read-only` - Privilege to view information throught IPMI but restriction on making any changes.
+The highest privilege level that can be assigned to an IPMI session on a server.
+This configuration is supported by all standalone rack servers.
+FI-attached rack servers with firmware at minimum of 4.2.3a support this configuration.
+FI-attached blade servers do not support privilege level.
+Privilege level will be ignored for unsupported servers.\n* `admin` - Privilege to perform all actions available through IPMI.\n* `user` - Privilege to perform some functions through IPMI but restriction on performing administrative tasks.\n* `read-only` - Privilege to view information throught IPMI but restriction on making any changes.

 ```yaml
 Type: IpmioverlanPolicy.PrivilegeEnum